roytang/blog/content/post/2009/02/stylesheet-switcher-using-django.md

 url: /2009/02/stylesheet-switcher-using-django/
 ---

-You may have noticed the new color scheme and new "Theme Switcher&#8221; widget in the sidebar.
+You may have noticed the new color scheme and new "Theme Switcher" widget in the sidebar.
 I had done some CSS work during the past month in the office and it made me want to tweak the stylesheets on this site a bit.
 I figured I might as well make it easy to switch stylesheets, so I wrote a small Theme Switcher django app.
 (Well, it's more of a stylesheet switcher I guess)

 The model is simple: